openharmony/ark_ts2abc/README.md

 </table>

-For more infomation, please see: [ARK-Runtime-Usage-Guide](https://gitee.com/openharmony/ark_js_runtime/blob/master/docs/ARK-Runtime-Usage-Guide.md).
+For more information, please see: [ARK-Runtime-Usage-Guide](https://gitee.com/openharmony/ark_js_runtime/blob/master/docs/ARK-Runtime-Usage-Guide.md).

 ## Repositories Involved<a name="section1371113476307"></a>